Mondays to Fridays

 If you have immediate questions, contact LASC's Vice President of Student Services, Dr. Howard Irvin, at firstname.lastname@example.org.

-The Virtual Recognition Ceremony is an alternative recognition in place of our in-person commencement (graduation) ceremonies for each of the nine Los Angeles Community College District colleges.
-This is an online or virtual recognition ceremony to honor the achievements of the graduating class of 2020.
+The Virtual Graduation Ceremony is in place of our in-person commencement (graduation) ceremonies for each of the nine Los Angeles Community College District colleges.
+This is an online or virtual graduation ceremony to honor the achievements of the graduating class of 2021.

-All campus Virtual Recognition Ceremonies are scheduled for Tuesday, June 9, 2020.
-The campus ceremony start times will be shared, once they are confirmed.
+All campus Virtual Graduation Ceremonies are scheduled for Tuesday, June 8, 2021.
+The LASC campus ceremony will start at 4pm.

-Each Virtual Recognition Ceremony will be approximately two and a half hours long.
+Each Virtual Graduation Ceremony will be approximately two and a half hours long.
 The length of the ceremony is dependent on the number of graduates for the college.

 No!
-There are no costs for students to participate, unless you choose to purchase a cap and gown (which isn’t required).
-We hope you will join us in celebrating your accomplishments online to commemorate your achievements as the graduating class of 2020.
+There are no costs for students to participate.
+We hope you will join us in celebrating your accomplishments online to commemorate your achievements as the graduating class of 2021.

-You will receive an email sent to your LACCD email with all necessary information by Monday, May 11.
+You will receive an email sent to your LACCD email address from your campus no later than the end of April 2021.
 This email is VERY important.
-You will have the opportunity to participate online and provide your picture, celebration videos, and more.
+You will have the opportunity to participate online and provide your picture and other information for your graduation slide.
+Be sure to check your email!

-If you petitioned for graduation by May 6th, you are eligible to participate in the Virtual Commencement Ceremony.
-You will receive an email by Monday, May 11 with more information on how to participate.
+If you petitioned for graduation by your college’s graduation deadline, you are eligible to participate in the Virtual Graduation Ceremony.
+You will receive an email no later than the end of April 2021 with more information on how to participate.

 No, you do not need to apply again to be included in the virtual graduation.
 However, you do need to engage with the activities emailed to you in order to have your picture and video included.